twinstar6980/Twinning.Documentation/english/installation.md

 This is a required installation and is distributed as a dynamic library.

-1. Check the [Release page](https://github.com/twinkles-twinstar/TwinStar.ToolKit.Document/releases/tag/Core) ，and download the distribution for your device.
+1. Compile or download the distribution for your device.

 2. Move the downloaded file to the home directory and rename it to `core` 。